 Option Description System Information Specifies information about the system such as the system model name, BIOS version, and Service Tag.
 Memory Settings Specifies information and options related to the installed memory.
 Processor Settings Specifies information and options related to the processor such as speed and cache size.
 SATA Settings Specifies options to enable or disable the integrated SATA controller and ports.
 Boot Settings Specifies options to specify the Boot mode (BIOS or UEFI).
 Enables you to modify UEFI and BIOS boot settings.
 Network Settings Specifies options to manage the UEFI network settings and boot protocols.

-Option Description Legacy network settings are managed from the Device Settings menu.
+Legacy network settings are managed from the Device Settings menu.
 Integrated Devices Specifies options to manage integrated device controllers and ports, specifies related features and options.
 Serial Communication Specifies options to manage the serial ports, its related features and options.
 System Profile Settings Specifies options to change the processor power management settings, memory frequency.
 System Security Specifies options to configure the system security settings, such as system password, setup password, Trusted Platform Module (TPM) security, and UEFI secure boot.
 It also manages the power button on the system.
-Redundant OS Control Sets the redundant OS info for redundant OS control.
-Miscellaneous Settings Specifies options to change the system date and time.